 - Shredded cheese – I used shredded cheddar, but any melting cheese works great.
 Try Monterey Jack, Colby Jack, Mexican, Italian, or a combination.

 - Frozen tater tots – You need one 32 ounce bag.
-This is a tater tot hotdish after all!
+This is a tater tot hot dish after all!

-How to make this casserole recipe:
+How to make this tater tot hot dish recipe

 1. Cook the meat